Orford, Suffolk: Governance

 Historically Orford was an ancient borough institutionalised as Orford Corporation.
 It returned two members of parliament for the Orford constituency from 1523 to 1832.
-However, considered a rotten borough, this status was revoked by the Municipal Corporation Act of 1883.
+Considered a rotten borough, this status was revoked by the Municipal Corporation Act of 1883.

-Orford forms part of the electoral ward called Orford and Tunstall.
-The population of this ward at the 2011 census was 1,830.
+Orford is part of the electoral ward of Orford and Tunstall.
+The population of the ward at the 2011 census was 1,830.